How to write a catchy presentation title - with examples

 The internet is full of suggestions, some great and some utterly absurd.
 This list sticks to the former category!
 Pick a couple that are relevant to your presentation and give them a whirl.

 • Use your title to create a knowledge vacuum.
 Is the content of your talk going to change something big?
-"This talk could change the way we talk to customers forever" - it lets people know that they'll be missing out on something important if they don't pay attention.
+"This could change the way we talk to customers forever" - it lets people know that they'll be missing out on something important if they don't pay attention.

 • Ask a question; it gets people thinking about the answer straight away!
 And once they have started wondering, they'll be invested in finding out what the real answer is.